mattmoses/example2D/README.md

 example2D
 =========

-matlab code for an example problem in probabilitic assembly
+matlab code for an example problem in probabilistic assembly